open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 npm run test-services:stop      # stops Docker containers
 ```

-This set of commands works in the top-level directory to test all packages, or
+Use this set of commands in the top-level directory to test all packages, or
 in a specific package directory that requires a test service (e.g. `plugins/node/opentelemetry-instrumentation-mongodb`).

 ### Benchmarks